 From 2021 to 2022, there was an 800% increase in usage load for Pipelines, with hundreds of millions of steps executed and dozens of millions of pipeline runs.

-You've manage to turn one of our harder-to-work-with PMs into a trusting ally.
+You've managed to turn one of our harder-to-work-with PMs into a trusting ally.

 Quickbase design manager